-To the extent that we raise additional funds by issuing equity securities, including pursuant to our ATM Agreement with JonesTrading, our shareholders would experience dilution, which may be significant and could cause the market price of our common stock to decline significantly.
-In addition, approximately 9.5 million shares of common stock as of May 2, 2016 subject to outstanding options may become eligible for sale in the public market to the extent permitted by the provisions of various vesting agreements.
-Further, as of May 2, 2016 we also had approximately 1.9 million shares of common stock reserved for future issuance under our employee benefit plans that are not subject to outstanding options.
-If the holders of these outstanding options to purchase our common stock elect to exercise some or all of them, or if the shares subject to our employee benefit plans are issued and become eligible for sale in the public market, our shareholders would experience dilution and the market price of our common stock could decline.
+To the extent that we raise additional funds in the future by issuing equity securities, including pursuant to our ATM Agreement with JonesTrading, our shareholders would experience dilution, which may be significant and could cause the market price of our common stock to decline significantly.
+In addition, approximately 9.6 million shares of common stock as of June 30, 2016 subject to outstanding options and warrants may become eligible for sale in the public market to the extent permitted by the provisions of various vesting agreements.
+Further, as of June 30, 2016 we also had approximately 1.9 million shares of common stock reserved for future issuance under our employee benefit plans that are not subject to outstanding options.
+If the holders of these outstanding options or warrants elect to exercise some or all of them, or if the shares subject to our employee benefit plans are issued and become eligible for sale in the public market, our shareholders would experience dilution and the market price of our common stock could decline.